ABOUT

 Goodwill Industries

 Goodwill was founded in 1902 in Boston by Rev. Edgar J. Helms, a Methodist minister and early social innovator.
-Helms collected used household goods and clothing in wealthier areas of the city, then trained and hired those who were poor to mend and repair the used goods.
-The goods were then resold or given to the people who repaired them.
+He collected used household goods and clothing in wealthier areas, then trained and hired people who were poor to repair and resell those items.

 GICMH's History